-Introduced in 1981, the Export Oriented Units (EOU) scheme aims to increase exports from India, to thereby increase foreign exchange earnings and create employment.
-This scheme also complements other schemes such as Free Trade Zone (FTZ) and Export Processing Zone (EPZ).
+The full form of EOU is Export Oriented Units.
+Introduced in 1981, the scheme aims to increase exports from India, to thereby increase foreign exchange earnings and create employment.
+This scheme also complements other schemes such as Free Trade Zone (FTZ) and Export Processing Zone EPZ in India.
 The provisions of Chapter 6 of the Foreign Trade Policy and its procedures are applicable to EOU, as well as to Electronics Hardware Technology Parks (EHTPs), Software Technology Parks (STPs) and Bio-Technology Parks (BTPs).
 In common parlance, EOU/STP/EHTP/BTP are together called the EOU scheme.
 Units registered under the EOU scheme are required to export 100% of their products unless they sell a portion of it to Domestic Tariff Area (DTA).

 The EOU scheme provides units with an ecosystem that is conducive for them.
 They are given various waivers and preferences in compliance and taxation matters, making it easier for them to conduct business.
 Exports lead to an inflow of foreign exchange, which helps the nation to improve its economic position.
 By encouraging export-oriented businesses, the scheme also aims to generate additional employment through the export sector.
 EOUs were also expected to improve the supply chain starting with the procurement of raw materials to the supply of finished products to the DTA.
 Export also means an eventual upgrade in the quality and service, so the EOU scheme was also expected to inspire technological advancements and skill development in the nation.